-This affects all Shared Hosting, Reseller Hosting, Semi-Dedicated Hosting & WordPress Hosting Clients.
+This affects all Web Hosting, Reseller Hosting & WordPress Hosting Clients.

-Shared and reseller servers run CloudLinux, an operating system that includes many features for optimizing shared hosting environments.
-Because shared and reseller servers host many accounts, an account using too many resources can lead to problems on the entire server.
+Web and Reseller servers run CloudLinux, an operating system that includes many features for optimizing web hosting environments.
+Because web and reseller servers host many accounts, an account using too many resources can lead to problems on the entire server.

 The most common reason for 500/503/508 errors on a website is account throttling by CloudLinux due to excessive resource usage.